WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 Given $T$ (horizon $\to$ policy tree length ) the complexity of solving this problem is $NEXP-hard$.
 This means super exponential (more than exponential).
 In fact I have to build every possible sequence of actions of length $T$ for every agent evaluating the joint probability every time.

-The goal becomes to find the best among all possible combinations of all the possible finite state controllers having $T$ number of states:
+For infinite horizon: the goal becomes to find the best among all possible combinations of all the possible finite state controllers having $T$ number of states:
 $$
 V(s_0,\bar{q})=E\bigg[\sum_{t=0}^{+\infty}d\cdot R(s_t,\bar{a}_t)|s_0,\bar{q}\bigg]
 $$